model-checking/kani/rfc/src/rfcs/0002-function-stubbing.md

 }
 ```

-In our proof, we commented out one line in the function that updates statistics (and that seems to lead to bad solver performance), and manually mocked some of the Firecracker types with simpler versions to reduce the number of dependencies we had to pull in (e.g., we removed some enum variants, unused struct fields).
+We manually mocked some of the Firecracker types with simpler versions to reduce the number of dependencies we had to pull in (e.g., we removed some enum variants, unused struct fields).
 With these changes, we were able to prove that the configuration data has a vsock ID if and only if the parsing metadata includes a deprecation message:

 ```rust